threefoldfoundation/info_sdk/src/6_develop/internals/applicationserver/packages.md

 ## Package manager
-- `Packages` is an actor on 3Bot under the `admin` package, any user with admin rights can call this actor to remotely instruct the 3Bot to install/remove/start/stop a package from 3Bot server
+- `Packages` is an actor on 3Bot under the `admin` package, any user with admin rights could call this actor to remotely instruct the 3Bot to install/remove/start/stop a package from 3Bot server
-- A package can be identified by means of git_url or its local path
+- A package could be identified by means of git_url or its local path
 - The actor methods in the packages actor include:

 ```python